Have a cuppa ...

 He concentrated on the road.
 I looked at his fingers on the steering wheel, long and tapered, almost like a woman’s.
 His black hair curled around his small ears, and the round gold-rimmed glasses perched on a nose any Filipino would have given his soul for.
 His chin was square, his lips full.

-The girls at the bank followed him with their eyes, whispered about him during coffee breaks and grabbed every opportunity to take a fax, memo or letter to his desk.
+The girls at the bank followed him with their eyes, whispered about him during coffee breaks and grabbed every opportunity to pass by his desk.

-“Ang guapo ni Mr. Blue eyes!
-Ang suerte mo, Carla.”
+"Ang guapo ni Mr Blue eyes!
+You’re so lucky, Ligaya."

 “Turn right here.
 Then at Berting’s Sari-Sari Store turn left.”